 |Course Dates||Meeting Times||Status||Instructor(s)||CRN||Registration|

-This course is designed to teach you how to analyze texts and how to introduce your voice into an academic conversation.
+This course is designed to teach you how to analyze texts and how to introduce your voice into an academic conversation within university-level writing.
 You will learn how to closely read primary texts in media—exploring a range of nonfiction, fiction, films and television, music, and/or other types of media—while also learning how to summarize arguments, evaluate and respond to critical sources, incorporate evidence and cite references, and employ a variety of rhetorical tools and strategies that will strengthen your arguments.
 The course meets the needs of writers at any level, from students who feel the need to strengthen their writing skills to those seeking the next challenge of university-level writing.

-Students will study and practice the skills necessary to successfully compose expository essays in response to provided prompts and course materials.
-Working with the instructor, they will learn how to generate original responses and thus learn how to introduce their voice into an academic conversation.
-By developing students' abilities to analytically relate a series of sources to each other, this course will provide the initial groundwork for independent academic research at the college level.
+Students will study and practice the skills necessary for successful composition of expository essays in response to provided prompts and course materials.
+Working with the instructor, they will learn how to analyze texts, how to generate rigorous and nuanced responses, and how to interweave their arguments into an academic conversation.
+By developing students' abilities to analytically relate a series of sources to each other, this course will provide the fundamental groundwork for independent academic research at the college level.

-Substantial feedback will be provided by both the instructor and the students’ peers as students develop their work through the multiple stages of the writing process; brainstorming, drafting, revising, and editing.
+Substantial feedback will be provided by both the instructor and the students’ peers as students develop their work through the stages of the writing process, from brainstorming and drafting to revising and editing.
 The course aims to help students achieve greater scholastic success through developing critical thinking skills, creating academic arguments, employing various writing techniques, and incorporating sources.

-This course focuses on one of the three core areas covered in Brown's popular "Critical Reading and Writing: The Academic Essay," this course, is one of the three writing courses offered in Summer@Brown that together focus on the three core elements of this first year, undergraduate writing course: self-expression (Putting Yourself Into Words); responsive writing (Writing the Expository Essay); and research, analysis and argumentation (Composing the Academic Essay).
+This course focuses on one of the three core areas covered in Brown's popular course for undergraduates, "Critical Reading and Writing I: The Academic Essay:” self-presentation and writing letters of application (Presenting Yourself In Words); analysis within university-level writing (Writing About Media); and utilizing argumentation and evidence in a college research paper (Composing the Academic Essay).
 Taking all three courses effectively exposes students to the full range of writing taught in "Critical Reading and Writing: The Academic Essay."
-These courses have been designed in such a way that students may take a single one, or any two, or all three, and may take them in any order that suits their schedule.
+These courses have been designed in such a way that students may take a single one, or any two, or all three of these Seminars, and may take them in any order that suits their schedule.

-Putting Yourself Into Words (one week) explores the balance between self-expression and effective communication essential to writing powerful personal narratives, college admissions essays, personal narratives, and academic essays for the college level.
+Writing Seminar I: Presenting Yourself In Words (one week) explores the balance between self-presentation and effective communication essential to writing powerful college admissions essays, personal narratives, and academic essays for the college level.

 Prerequisites: A proven facility with the English language, including grammar, and some confidence as a writer.